jonhare/friendly-octo-waddle/README.md

     - Introduce the ideas behind simple RL, including state-action spaces (Q-tables) & Q-Learning
     - Implement agent using Q-Learning
       + TODO: define steps

+5. Structure

+   - Need an interface to customize the game
+   - Print the game board
+   - Players need to play the game
+   - allow for different player types
+   - different game modes (e.g. player vs machine, player vs player)
+   - Get input from the players
+   - Place the piece in the board
+   - check if the move was valid.
+   - Decide what happens when the move is invalid.
+   - check if the player wins
+   -